-The Executive Committee has been organized to identify and assure careful integration of new and ongoing components of the Human Research Protection Program policies and procedures necessary to optimize the performance of the IRB panels, while maintaining compliance with the Federal regulations and assuring the protection of human subjects.
+The Executive Committee has been organized to identify and assure careful integration of new and ongoing components of the Human Research Protection Program policies and procedures necessary to optimize the performance of the IRB panels, while maintaining compliance with federal regulations and assuring the protection of human subjects.

 IRB RELATED DOCUMENTS

-- IRB Roster Regulatory Compliance Letter (2-8-2012) - Regulatory Compliance Letter which confirms the IRB's adherence to the Federal guidelines
+- IRB Roster Regulatory Compliance Letter (2-8-2012) — Regulatory Compliance Letter that confirms the IRB's adherence to federal guidelines.

 - Terms of Federal Wide Assurance (FWA) — Terms of the Federal Wide Assurance for the protection of human subjects (FWA)